scriptorum/LD36/README.md

 - [X] Random level mode
 - [X] More informative help screen since you're out of time to do a tute

+## Post Compo

+### Extra levels
+Here are some decent solvable levels I've found.
+In the post-compo version copy this code, open any level and then press P to paste it.
+Likewise you can get the current level's code by pressing C.
+On standalone versions this works by interacting with the clipboard, but on WebGL (pthbth) you are instead presented with a javascript dialog box.
+Anyhoot, this code is the random seed used to generate the level.

+R1833308256
+R1197157162
+R-1227625050
+R-1463715304
+R611065350
+R-717291648

+### Editor
+I've exposed the basic editor.
+Press E to toggle edit mode.
+Point to any hex and press a number key, or hold down the key and drag to paint.
+0-3 are terrain features, and 4-6 are the villages.
+Once edited you can copy the code with the C key, which is longer than a random level key but "pastes" just the same.
+(C#####... instead of R####.)